CBM Australia holds personal information in order to engage and raise awareness with the public. CBM Australia uses personal information primarily to:

 - Provide supporters with a quality experience;

 - Analyse our effectiveness, including through surveys and market research; and to

-Analyse our effectiveness; and to Recruit and relate to staff, volunteers, partners and contractors.
+- Recruit and relate to workplace participants, partners and contractors

 If a person does not opt-out, CBM Australia will assume their implied consent to receiving further communications.

 Occasionally, CBM Australia works with overseas suppliers to reduce overhead costs.
 This can include activities such as printing, data analysis and digital communications.
 Where such activities require disclosure of personal information, CBM Australia takes all reasonable steps to safeguard that personal information in compliance with Australian law.